 Chained Score: The Base Score produced by scoring two or more chained vulnerabilities.

 Chained Vulnerabilities: See Vulnerability Chaining.

-Component: Refers to either a software or hardware component.****
+Component: Refers to either a hardware or software component.

 Hardware Component: A physical computing device.

-Impacted Component: The component (or components) that suffer(s) the consequence of the exploited vulnerability.
-This (they) can either be the same component as the vulnerable component, or, if a scope changed has occurred, a different one.
+Impacted Component: The component that suffers the consequence of the exploited vulnerability.
+It can either be the same component as the vulnerable component, or, if a scope changed has occurred, a different one.

 Privileges: A collection of rights (typically read, write and execute) granted to a user or user process which defines access to computing resources.

 Reasonable: An action, expectation, or outcome that most informed and aware people would consider just, rational, appropriate, ordinary or usual in the circumstances.

 Resources: A software or network object that is accessed, modified, or consumed by a computing device, e.g., computer files, memory, CPU cycles, or network bandwidth.